EURO GOVT-Italian yields fall after SNB move but seen rising

 CRITICAL SITUATION

-The Italian government faced an eight-hour general strike on Tuesday as it scrambled to secure parliamentary backing for the 45.5 billion euro austerity budget.

-Italian BTPs underperformed Spanish bonds, suggesting investors are associating more risk to holding the debt of the euro zone's third-biggest economy to that of Spain, the fourth-biggest.

-The 10-year BTP yield premium over Bonos spiked to 30 bps, its highest since August 2009 and the cost of insuring Italian debt against default remained above that of Spain, according to five-year CDS prices from Markit.
+Italian BTPs underperformed Spanish bonds, suggesting investors are associating more risk to holding the debt of the euro zone's third biggest economy to that of Spain, the fourth biggest.
+The 10-year BTP yield premium over Bonos spiked to 30 bps, its highest since August 2009.

-Given this uncertainty, Societe Generale strategists said they preferred for now to remain short higher-yielding risk until there was clarity.

-"Our hope is that the troubles can still be ring fenced, and contrary to many investors at this stage, we still believe there is time for the policymakers to improve the visibility around how public debt will be successfully managed," they said in a note.
+"A lot of people thought the tone of some of the ECB talk was fairly strong in terms of Italy following the conditions that were put in place."

-The German Bund future FGBLc1 was last down 35 ticks on the day at 137.95.
-It erased earlier gains which took it close to contract highs of 138.74 after the SNB move prompted some profit taking after the Bund's 2 point rally on Monday.
+The German Bund future FGBLc1 was down 53 ticks day at 137.79.
+It erased earlier gains which took it close to contract highs of 138.74 after the SNB move prompted some profit-taking after the Bund's 2 point rally on Monday.

-Cash 10-year Bund yields were 4.4 bps up at 1.87 percent , still within sight of an all-time low of 1.799 percent plumbed earlier.
-Some traders saw the yield falling as low as 1.75 percent given a lack of tangible progress in tackling the debt crisis.
-(Graphics by Vincent Flasseur; Editing by Nigel Stephenson and Susan Fenton)
+Cash 10-year Bund yields were 1.4 bps up at 1.844 percent , still within sight of an all-time low of 1.799 percent plumbed earlier with some traders seeing the yield falling as low as 1.75 percent given lack of tangible progress in tackling the debt crisis.
+(Graphics by Vincent Flasseur; editing by Nigel Stephenson)

+Feb 10 A pair of toll bridge deals will lead a U.S. municipal bond calendar next week that features around $5.85 billion in total sales.

 * IEA raises 2017 oil demand growth to 1.4 mln bpd (Updates to afternoon, changes prices, adds details on rig count, adds quote)